 History / The “Rest” of the Story!

 The repeater has several special features that are available to current members.
-An access code is required to access the auto patch.
-Other features include a digital audio recorder that records and plays back 15 seconds of audio so that you can hear what your transmitted audio sounds like, time and date readback, and other features that I need to look up.
+Other features include Echolink, a digital audio recorder that records and plays back 15 seconds of audio so that you can hear what your transmitted audio sounds like, time and date read back, and other features that I need to look up.
 An information page on repeater function is available to current members from the club secretary.